 Master of Urban Design

 Candidates for a Master of Urban Design (MUD) degree are required to complete a total of 42 units of credit.
-Course work covers the history and theory of urban form, urban sustainability, morphology and metabolism of urban form, real estate development, landscape urbanism, infrastructural urbanism, regulating controls and zoning, and community development; they are spread over the fall and spring semesters.
-In addition to the course work, three urban design studios (inclusive of a one- to two-week field trip in the spring semester and an immersion international traveling summer studio) are required.
+Course work covers the history and theory of urban form; urban sustainability; morphology and metabolism of urban form; basic tenets of urban planning; ecological systems; infrastructural urbanism; spatial justice; and community-engaged design.
+Course work is spread over the fall, spring, and summer semesters.
+In addition to required seminars, three urban design studios (including an immersive international travel studio) and a fall and spring workshop (the latter being a one-week field trip) are required.

 Semester/Units